The Future of Occupy

 Achievements of Occupy London’s Working Groups

-Feb 12 2012in Direct Democracy, Economics, FoO Media, Working Groups by George PórTags: , ,
+Feb 12 2012in Direct Democracy, Economics, FoO Media, Working Groups by George PórTags: , movement statement,

 This article is re-posted from Occupied Times, London.
 So long as the headlines of mainstream and corporate media remain the dominant billboards adorning the motorway of our media landscape, the prospects and achievements of Occupy London will remain stories untold to all than those who were here – venturing off-road.
 Rarely comprehended – and not [...]